lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Grammar_Sentence.md

 + Mixed conditionals
     Mixed conditionals are a blend of second and third conditionals.
 They’re used when the time referenced in the if clause is not the same as the time referenced in the main clause.
 For example, “If I had worked harder [past], I would be in a better job now [present].”
+    Sarah would be​ really upset if she doesn't find her necklace.
+We must help her look for it.
 + Inverted conditionals and formal structures
     Inverted conditionals are a more formal structure.
 They invert the subject and auxiliary verb in the if clause.
 For example, “Had I known [instead of “If I had known”], I would have acted differently.”

 ### 拆解
 #### 分词 Participle